 California TOY County and District ParticipationParticipation information for county offices of education and districts in support of the California Teachers of the Year Program.

-Most county offices of education (COEs) organize and administer regional Teacher of the Year recognition programs for applicants within the county.
+Most county offices of education (COEs) organize and administer regional Teacher of the Year (TOY) recognition programs for applicants within the county.
 The California Department of Education (CDE) urges counties to ensure that state and local teacher of the year eligibility and application information is made accessible to all public and private school teachers.
 Counties should seek applicants who represent the diversity of their students.
 As in past years, each COE is entitled to send forward for consideration by the state selection committee one teacher for every 5,000 (or fraction thereof) teachers in the county.
 Counties with fewer than 5,000 teachers may submit one teacher for consideration.

-The state application is based on the National Teacher of the Year application.
-Counties may consider using shorter applications for their local competitions, reserving the state application for county finalists only.
+The state application is based on the National TOY application.
+Counties may consider using shorter applications for their local competitions, reserving the state application for county finalists.

-Counties can support their finalists by carefully reviewing the final application so that each candidate, as a potential state finalist, offers a well-proofed, compelling, and competitive application.
+Counties can support their finalists by carefully reviewing the final application so that each candidate, as a potential state or national finalist, offers a well-proofed, compelling, and competitive application.
 Counties should avoid encouraging "cookie cutter" applications which may diminish the applicant's voice and individual strength in favor of a template.

 To ensure that the School Schedule and Time Constraints section of the application is complete, counties must check with applicants and their principals before submitting the application to the CDE to ensure that all minimum, professional development, restructuring, and other days impacting the applicant's schedule are listed.
 If the candidate is selected for a site visit, the visit schedule will be planned in accordance with this section and last-minute adjustments could result in difficulties for the review team and the candidate alike.